rocker-org/website/images/index.md

 ---
-title: "The Rocker Images: choosing a container"
+title: The Rocker Images
+description: Choose a container for your needs.
 ---

 ## Overview